c2-d2/rase-pipeline/readme.md

 ## Overview of the pipeline

-The main workflow is specified in `Snakefile`.
+The main [Snakemake](https://snakemake.readthedocs.io/) workflow is specified in a single [Snakefile](Snakefile).
 The pipeline starts by detecting the provided RASE databases (in `database`) and MinION reads (in `reads`).
 Both of these are then pre-processed: reads are sorted by time and the database is uncompressed (i.e., the internal k-mer index reconstructed).

 The reads are then compared to the database using [ProPhyle](http://prophyle.github.io) and isolate, phylogroup, and resistance